LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

 - Light enough to carry in RV or caravan.
 No fear of excess weight.

 - Different sizes available.
 You'll find one for even the smallest spot in your RV, caravan or home.

 I live off-grid in a home powered by solar panels and batteries.
 I use this light and portable washing machine to meet my off-grid needs, and take it along with us in the caravan when we go on lengthy camping trips.
 Perfect for those who don't want to rely on laundromats!

 Choosing Which Washing Machine to Buy

-When choosing a washing machine for your RV, caravan or motor home, ask yourself a few basic questions.
+When choosing a washing machine for your off grid home, RV, caravan or motor home, ask yourself a few basic questions.